mongodb/specifications/source/unified-test-format/unified-test-format.rst

 in the map and MUST raise an error if an entity is not found for a name or is found but has an unexpected type.

+Test runners MUST provide a mechanism to retrieve entities from the entity map prior to the clearing of the entity map, as discussed in `Executing a Test`_.
+There MUST be a way to retrieve an entity by its name (for example, to support retrieving the iteration count stored by the ``storeIterationsAsEntity`` option).

+Test runners MAY restrict access to driver objects (e.g. MongoClient, ChangeStream) and only allow access to BSON types (see:
+`Supported Entity Types`_).
+This restriction may be necessary if the test runner needs to ensure driver objects in its entity map are properly freed/destroyed between tests.

 Consider the following examples::

     # Error due to a duplicate name (client0 was already defined)